-Please note: Certain services must be precertified.
+Please note: Precertification is required after the first visit for outpatient services.
 See Chapter 5: Precertification.

 Group exercise programs and group physical and occupational therapy exercise programs are not covered.

 Pulmonary Rehabilitation

 Pulmonary rehabilitation is a multidisciplinary approach to reducing symptoms and improving quality of life in patients with compromised lung function.